Lică Movilă: International career

 Movilă played 14 games in which he scored one goal for Romania, making his debut on 1 June 1983 when coach Mircea Lucescu sent him in the 70th minute to replace Gheorghe Mulțescu in a 1–0 friendly loss to Yugoslavia.
 He scored his only goal for the national team in a friendly that ended in a 2–2 draw against Poland.
 Movilă made one appearance during the 1986 World Cup qualifiers in a 3–2 away loss to Northern Ireland.
 On 8 April 1987, he played his last match for The Tricolours in a 3–2 friendly win over Israel.

-International goals
+Career statistics

 Scores and results list Romania's goal tally first, score column indicates score after each Movilă goal.